 Fr.
 Brad was ordained on May 27, 2000.
 He served as the founding pastor of St. Luke University Parish in Allendale, Michigan where he was located for 10 years.
-He begins his pastoral service at Old St. Mary’s, June 23, 2018 after being on a sabbatical for a year visiting various Paulist Communities across the country and in Rome.
+He began his pastoral service at Old St. Mary’s, June 23, 2018 after being on a sabbatical for a year visiting various Paulist Communities across the country and in Rome.

 Paulist Fr.
 Patrick Johnson

 Paulist Fr.
 Patrick Johnson is an associate pastor of Old St. Mary’s.
 He was ordained on May 4, 1974.

 Paulist Fr.
 Steven Petroff is an associate pastor of Old St. Mary’s.
 He is a native of Clarkston, MI.

 He earned a B.A. from Oakland University in Rochester, MI, and an M.S. in Hispanic literature and linguistics from Georgetown University in Washington, D.C.